strategineer/personal-website/content/blog/2025-01-23/index.md

 If a player is dead set on playing an amnesiac character, I would ensure that by their second session, the character has regained their memory and that everyone at the table knows exactly who they were, so we're all ready to figure out who the character will become through play.

-## Create random spell tables to help run enemy spellcasters in combat
+## Create random spell tables to help run combat with enemy spellcasters

+> Takeaway: "Create random spell tables to help run combat with enemy spellcasters efficiently to avoid your players falling asleep while you rifle through dozens of possible spells the spellcasters could cast."

 Figuring out which spells an enemy spellcaster might have access to, and would use in combat on the fly, was challenging--having tables that I could roll on to figure this out quickly would have made my life much easier.

 Trying to run combat evocatively, fairly, and quickly without losing player interest proved challenging, especially when deciding which spells enemy spellcasters would cast.

 In emergencies, I would much rather roll on a random list of spells and pick a suboptimal one than slow combat to a crawl while I sift through every option the spellcaster might have.

+---

+As you can see, I learned a lot running this campaign.
+Now, I'll share the biggest swings I took in GMing this campaign the way I did and how they affected the campaign.

 # What were the biggest swings I'm most proud of in the campaign?